cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ## Windows 10 EDU or PRO

-*Note:* We have not tested this on Windows home.
+*Note:* We have not tested this on Windows Home.

 1. We assume you have installed GitBash on your computer.
 The installation is easy, but be careful to watch the various options at install time.
    Make sure it is added to the Path variable.